-Surcharge: Definition, Types, Examples, How It Works, and Consumer Impact
+Surcharge: Meaning, Types, Examples, Advantage, How It Works, Consumer Impact, How to Avoid It, and Surcharge vs. Cess

-Discover what a surcharge is, its types, and how it works.
-Learn why surcharges are applied, its impact on consumers, and tips to avoid paying extra charges.
+Learn what a surcharge is, its types, how it works, why it's applied, its impact on consumers, how to avoid it, and the difference between surcharge and cess.

 Business Loan